 This mortgage broker "friend" of theirs was receiving tens of thousands in commissions for each property he sell.
 While negative gearing can be helpful to the rich, who are investing in these properties with their spare cash, it is dangerous in the long run for the majority of moms-and-dads property investors.
 When property prices crash, or when interest rates rise, they would have increasing trouble servicing the mortgage, and when they can no longer afford to hold their properties, they could end up with their properties being repossessed by the lenders.

 This client was also surprised to realise that despite years of owning these properties, and making payments towards the properties, the value of their properties had not grown at all.
 They still owe the lenders more than what the properties were worth.
 They are in a situation called negative equity.
 Where they owe more than what the assets are worth.
 It is dangerous.
-They could find themselves in financial distress for years to come.
+They could and did find themselves in financial distress for years.

-With this client, if they had bought the right properties with the capital they had, they could well be retired with a few properties fully paid off by now.
+With this client, if they had bought the right properties, instead of the dud investment properties recommended by the mortgage broker, they could well be retired with a few properties fully paid off by now.

 There are many more other examples out there.
 Time and time again, we hear stories of property owners ending up in trouble or with the wrong properties, due to unqualified advice from unqualified people.
 And it is about time property buyers get educated on who they should trust to receive these advice.

 Mortgage brokers process a lot of property mortgages, developers know this.
 And they also know it is a good channel to push their new properties to naive home buyers and property investors.
-So, they incentivise the mortgage brokers.
+So, developers are incentivising the mortgage brokers to sell.
 The brokers are paid commissions, or "introduction fees", for each property they introduce.

 Yes.
 You should trust their mortgage advice.
 Their skills and experience are in assessing your serviceability, how much you can borrow from the lenders and finding out which lenders will suit your needs.

 However, if it is property advice, take their advice with a pinch of salt.
-Most of their advice are nothing more than generic, and should not be taken as specific to your needs.
+Most of their advice are just generic advice, and should not be taken as specific to your needs.
 It takes a lot of experience, industry and market knowledge to determine a property's value, where and what you should buy.

 As property buyers, you should always do your own research and independent due diligence.
 While your mates' advice and mortgage brokers' inputs in some instances are good, they should never be relied upon as the gospel truths.
 They are all unqualified advice.
 They are either ill-informed, ignorant, or they could even have a hidden agenda.